Kwamboka1584/PETROLEUM-CUSTOMERS-CLUSTERING/README.md

    - Assign customers to clusters.
 6. **Cluster Profiling & Interpretation** – Describe the key traits of each cluster.
 7. **Insights & Recommendations** – Translate findings into actionable business strategies.

+## Visualizations
+Below are some of the visualizations from the project.